 Surgery.
 Surgery is the most common treatment option for thyroid cancer.
 Surgery is done to remove the tumor as well as some of the nearby healthy tissue.
-There are a few surgery options depending on the size of the nodule.
+The type of surgery done depends on the size of the nodule.

 Radioactive iodine.
 This treatment kills any thyroid cells that were not taken out in surgery.
-It also finds and destroys thyroid cells that were not surgically removed or that have spread beyond the thyroid.
+It also finds and destroys thyroid cells that have spread beyond the thyroid.
 This treatment is an option for most people with papillary and follicular thyroid cancer.

 Thyroid hormone treatment.
-This type of treatment is needed when you have surgery for papillary, follicular, and medullary thyroid cancer.
-Thyroid hormone medicine is given to replace hormones.
+This type of treatment is needed after the thryoid gland has been removed.
+Thyroid hormone medicine is given to replace hormones that your body needs.
 The medicine also slows down the growth of other cancer cells that are left.

-You may have just 1 treatment or a combination of treatments.
+You may have just one treatment or a combination of treatments.
 Most people with thyroid cancer have surgery, followed by radioactive iodine therapy.